SheaCardozo/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.tenyks.ai/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include representation learning, deep generative modelling, and explainable AI.
+bio: Hi!
+I’m a Machine Learning Scientist at Tenyks.
+I am broadly interested in representation learning and multimodal generative modeling.

 # Interests to show in About widget
 interests: